KYVENetwork/docs/validators/protocol-node.md

 In order to setup an Arweave wallet you need a keyfile which will be the private key of Arweave.
 You can get one with some additional funds from the official Arweave faucet (https://faucet.arweave.net/).
 Because this amount won't be enough to let validators run for a longer time you have to get some additional
 $AR.
 You can exchange them on common exchanges.
-We would recommend an amount of ~1$AR which is more than enough.
+We would recommend an amount of ~1 AR which is more than enough.

 In order to read in the wallet simply add the flag `--storage-priv "$(cat /path/to/arweave.json)"` later once the node gets started.